SkywardApps/popcorn/docs/dotnet/DotNetTutorialSorting.md

 and we'd love to work with you!

 + The "sort" parameter passed in may only be one parameter and it is case sensitive.
-+ The parameter being targeted for "sort" may only be one on the primary response object.
++ The parameter being targeted for "sort" may only be on the primary response object.
-	+ i.e. "Model" works great, but sort=FirstName will not work.
+	+ i.e. In the example above "Model" works great, but sort=FirstName will not work.
-	+ Also targeting complex types will not work either because, for example, sorting based on "Vehicle" is a bit more tricky than a simple sort.
+	+ Also targeting complex types will not work either because, for example, sorting based on "Owner" is a bit more tricky than a simple sort.
 + An "include" is not required to sort a response.
 + For that matter, neither is a "sortDirection" as it will default to ascending.